Emotional Support Animal (Policy SW-38)

 Guidelines and Requirements for ESA’s

-• The size of the animal is too large for available assigned housing space (according to the Animal Welfare Act Regulations).
+• The size of the animal is too large for the available assigned housing space (according to the Animal Welfare Act Regulations).

-• The animal’s presence otherwise violates individuals’ right to a quiet living environment
+• The animal’s presence otherwise violates individuals’ right to a quiet living environment.

-• The animal is not housebroken or is unable to live with others in a reasonable manner
+• The animal is not housebroken or is unable to live with others in a reasonable manner.

-• The animal’s vaccinations and licensing are not up to date
+• The animal’s vaccinations and licensing are not up to date.

-• The animal poses or has posed a direct threat to the individual or others, such as aggressive behavior towards or injuring the individual or others or the potential of transmission of zoonotic diseases.
+• The animal poses or has posed a direct threat to the individual or others, such as aggressive behavior towards or injuring the individual or others, or the potential of transmission of zoonotic diseases.

 • The animal causes or has caused excessive damage to the residence hall space beyond reasonable wear and tear.